The Incredible Hulk (film): Pre-production

 Louis Leterrier, who enjoyed the TV series as a child and liked the first film, had expressed interest in directing the Iron Man film adaptation.
 Jon Favreau had taken that project, so Marvel offered him the Hulk.
 Leterrier was reluctant as he was unsure if he could replicate Lee's style, but Marvel explained that was not their intent.
 Leterrier's primary inspiration was Jeph Loeb and Tim Sale's Hulk: Gray (a retelling of the character's first appearance).
 He replicated every comic book panel that he pinned-up during pre-production, from the many comics he browsed, in the final film.
 Leterrier said that he planned to show Bruce Banner's struggle with the monster within him, while Feige added the film would explore "that element of wish fulfillment, of overcoming an injustice or a bully and tapping into a strength that you didn't quite realize you had in yourself".
 Arad also said the film would be "a lot more of a love story between Bruce Banner and Betty Ross".
+In May 2006, Arad left Marvel Studios to become an independent producer.
+Because he was on staff when the deal was made for The Incredible Hulk, he retained producer credit on the film.